 Leverage = Dr. Jekyll and Mr. Hyde

-Let’s look at some sample figures to put into perspective just how much leverage you can get as a trader of futures.
+Let’s look at some sample figures to put into perspective just how much leverage you can get when trading futures.

 At the same 1600 level that’s a leverage of 200:1.
 That’s 8 points to zero or a 0.5% move in a product that typically has a primary session range of 10-20 points.

-It’s important to note that margined accounts can fall below zero, meaning that if the market moves sharply against you and losses are greater than the capital in your account, you will be liable for the difference.
+It’s important to note that a margin accounts can fall below zero, meaning that if the market moves sharply against you and losses are greater than the capital in your account, you will be liable for the difference.

 If you stick to a 1-2% risk per trade with a 2-3 point stop in the ES, you only need $5,000-15,000 per contract for example.
 Clearly there’s the opportunity to turn a relatively small amount of capital into a great return.